ffeng1996/PLDNN_PNAS/README.md

 # PLDNN_PNAS
+This is a submission for PNAS.

-Original data created for the study are or will be available in a persistent repository upon publication
+Original data created for the study will be available in this repository upon publication.